aws-samples/amazon-cloudwatch-auto-alarms/README.md

 * **ComparisonOperator** is the comparison that should be used aligning to the ComparisonOperator parameter in the [PutMetricData](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricAlarm.html) Amazon CloudWatch API action.
 * **Period** is the length of time used to evaluate the metric.
 You can specify an integer value followed by s for seconds, m for minutes, h for hours, d for days, and w for weeks.
 Your evaluation period should observe CloudWatch evaluation period limits.
 * **Statistic** is the statistic for the MetricName specified, other than percentile.
+* **Description** is the description for the CloudWatch Alarm.

 The tag value is used to specify the threshold.
 You can also [create alarms for custom Amazon CloudWatch metrics](#alarming-on-custom-amazon-ec2-metrics).

-For example, one of the preconfigured, default alarms that are included in the **default_alarms** dictionary is **AutoAlarm-AWS/EC2-CPUUtilization-GreaterThanThreshold-5m-Average**.
+For example, one of the preconfigured, default alarms that are included in the **default_alarms** dictionary is **AutoAlarm-AWS/EC2-CPUUtilization-GreaterThanThreshold-5m-Average-default1**.
 When an instance with the tag key **Create_Auto_Alarms** enters the **running** state, an alarm for the AWS provided **CPUUtilization** CloudWatch EC2 metric will be created.
 Additional alarms will also be created for the EC2 instance based on the platform and alarms defined in the **default_alarms** python dictionary defined in [cw_auto_alarms.py](src/cw_auto_alarms.py).